qedalab/vcd_assert/docs/verilog/rsfq.rst

   $hold( posedge clk &&& internal_state_0, a, ct_state0_clk_a);
   $hold( negedge clk &&& internal_state_0, a, ct_state0_clk_a);

-Both the posedge and negedge is required for compatibility with older verilog standards.
-They represent the sfq pulse arriving on that input (`clk` in the example).
-Since assertions are statefull we need to also include the state of the cell in which in assertion is made.
-The verilog standard requires a `&&&` to seperate the timing event and the timing condition.
-We again use the internal state wire due to the limiting syntac of Verilog/SystemVerilog.
-The next param is the line on which no outputs should come (`a` in this case).
-The final parameter is how long after the initial trigger no outputs should come.
+Both the posedge and negedge are required for compatibility with older Verilog standards.
+These events represent an SFQ pulse arriving on that input (``clk`` in the example).
+Since assertions are stateful we need to include the state of the cell in which an assertion is made.
+The Verilog standard requires a ``&&&`` to seperate the timing event and the timing condition.
+We again use the internal state wire due to the limiting syntax of Verilog/SystemVerilog.
+The next parameter is the input on which no pulses should arrive (`a` in this case).
+The final parameter is the duration after the initial trigger no input SFQ pulses are allowed.

-The rest of the and's assertions are as follows
+The rest of the AND's assertions are as follows

 .. code-block:: verilog